For those individuals bold enough to change the trajectory of their future, our application will launch in mid-October.

 1. What is LINK Unlimited Scholars?

-LINK Unlimited Scholars is a 50-year-old Chicago-based institution working to change the trajectory of high-potential African American youth, through unique programming and mentorship opportunities in the classroom and beyond.
-With educational support, mentors and financial subsidies, LINK provides the necessary backing to help close opportunity gaps and help ensure economic stability for our scholars.
+For more than 50 years, LINK Unlimited Scholars has been a Chicago-based institution working to change the trajectory of high-potential African American youth by providing unique programming in the classroom and beyond.
+Through academic support, leadership development, mentors, and financial subsidies and scholarships, LINK offers the necessary backing to help close the opportunity gap and further ensure economic stability for our scholars.

 2. What is considered “financial need”?